clementvidon/entropy/README.md

 ## Usage

-- Run `generate.py` to generate a set of numbers based on the ambient sound, the entropy of the set is relative to the randomness of the sound recorded.
+Generate 24 words based on the `dic_7776` dictionary:

-- Run `measure.py` to calculate the distribution within the dataset.
+  `$ ./generate.py 24 | ./convert.py dictionaries/dic_7776`

-- Run `convert.py` to convert the numbers into words based on a dictionary, following the Diceware method.
+- Use `measure.py` to calculate the distribution within a numbers dataset.

-- Run `entropy.py` to calculate the entropy of your pass phrase.
+- Use `entropy.py` to calculate the entropy of your pass phrase.